 Red squirrels are widely dispersed throughout the North American continent, typically wherever conifer trees are found.
-They build their nests mostly out of the grass in tree branches.
+They build their nests mostly out of grass and construct nests in tree branches.
 They very rarely nest below the ground.
 Usually, red squirrels have several nests in their respective territories.
-Red squirrels have been reported nesting in homes using insulation as their material.
+They have been reported nesting in homes using insulation as their material.

 We'll call you!
 Leave your information below.